Organization is the art of efficiency

 I for one have always been a person who operated in a messy environment.
-Although I didn’t have dirty all around me but everything was everywhere, if you know what I mean.
-In college my friends (Dany in undergrad and Inno in postgrad) where the ones who used to clean my laptop for me because according to them it was horrendous.
-According to me my laptop was perfectly fine because whenever I needed something i would find it.
-I knew exactly where to find what i needed so according to me I was perfectly organized.
+Although I didn’t have dirty all around me everything was everywhere, if you know what I mean.
+In college, my friends were the ones who used to clean my laptop for me because according to them it was horrendous.
+According to me, my laptop was perfectly fine because whenever I needed something I knew where to find it.

 With this excitement of my new energy levels, I decided to spring clean my phone.
-My phone had been complaining about memory for as long as I remember regardless of the 32 GB memory card that was inside .
-I started cleaning my phone of any auto downloaded, unwanted material and boy!
-I felt good about it, because unlike our general life that doesn’t complain, my phone was always complaining about memory, at times I would even fail to take pictures I really needed because there was no memory.
-After cleaning it I decided to remove the memory card, I saw this as a measure that would force me to clean my phone more often as I had to rely with my 16 GB built in phone memory.
+My phone had been complaining about memory for as long as I remember regardless of the 32 GB memory card that was inside.
+I started cleaning my phone of any auto-downloaded, unwanted material and boy!
+I felt good about it because unlike our general life that doesn’t complain, my phone was always complaining about memory.
+At times I would even fail to take pictures I really needed because there was no memory.
+After cleaning it I decided to remove the memory card, I saw this as a measure that would force me to clean my phone more often as I had to rely upon my 16 GB built-in phone memory.

 Decluttering my laptops did not come as easy as I thought, it was a nightmare trust me!
 What I thought would be a day’s job, a week at most, became a whole month’s task.
 At one point I felt like, what the crap?!
 I will just keep them as they are but because I had written it on my self-development agendas, I could not leave it undone and feel happy in the end so, I encouraged myself and carried on.
 After a whole month of cleaning, it was done!

 So this is the stage I am at right now, I have enough clothes to cover a whole community.
-Not sure if I will be able to succeed in the department of my wardrobe though because although I have always shared my clothes with the less fortunate, 3 monarchs a time, sometimes more, my wardrobe doesn’t seem to shrink, instead it expandsJ.
-But do you blame me (I am a clothing designer and stylist after allJ, at least that’s my excuse).
-All the same I am still gonna try.
-From clothes to homeware, everything I do not use should and must be gone by year end, so wish me luck.
+Not sure if I will be able to succeed in the department of my wardrobe though because although I have always shared my clothes with the less fortunate, 3 monarchs a time, sometimes more, my wardrobe doesn’t seem to shrink, instead it expands.
+But do you blame me?
+(I am a clothing designer and stylist, after all, at least that’s my excuse).
+All the same, I am still gonna try.
+From clothes to homeware, everything I do not use should and must be gone by year-end, so wish me luck.

-Now moving on, I am gonna share with you some decluttering tips and so that you can also enjoy this new found joy with me.
+Now moving on, I am gonna share with you some decluttering tips so that if you wish, you can also enjoy this newly found joy with me.

 Types of decluttering you need and their merits

-- Mental decluttering.
 This involves removing all unnecessary thoughts from your mind.
-Thoughts about your plans, you don’t need to keep them roaming up and down in your mind.
+You don’t need to keep even all thoughts about your plans roaming up and down in your mind.
 They make noise and disrupt your relaxation or work moments.
-Write them down, after all this increases your chances of attaining them.
+Write them down, after all, this increases your chances of attaining them.
 This will help you from mental fatigue and it will give you inner peace.

-- Emotional decluttering.
 Unfollow, unfriend, unlike all unnecessary connections from your life.
 Unsubscribe from pages that give you negative vibes and unsubscribe from news feeds that are no longer serving you.
 Block certain connections and avoid spending time with certain people if you have.
-Let go of negative emotions that you harbour about something or someone.
-This will help you from emotional fatigue.
+Let go of negative emotions that you harbor about something or someone.
+This will help you with emotional fatigue.

-- Physical space decluttering.
-That corner of your house that you always turn your eyes to look the other side when you approach there, that room that you never open, start turning your eyes to that corner and entering that room and do what needs to be done.
-All the items in your home that are only there to add to your labour by collecting dust to be cleaned by you all year round, yeah, you need to let them go.
-Your work desk, your car (ladies ladies ladies- cars are not moving wardrobes, you all know what I meanJ.
+That corner of your house that you always turn your eyes to look the other side when you approach there, that room that you never open.
+Start turning your eyes to that corner and entering that room and do what needs to be done.
+All the items in your home that are only there to add to your labor by collecting dust to be cleaned by you all year round, yeah, you need to let them go.
+Your work desk, your car (ladies ladies ladies- cars are not moving wardrobes, you all know what I mean.
 If you clean your physical space, this will reduce the visual noise that your space creates.

-- Technological decluttering.
 Remove all unwanted apps, social media accounts, documents, videos, music and other things you don’t need from your gadgets.
 Let go also of any gadgets you no longer need, phones, laptops, tablets, play stations, TVs etc. Keep only what you need, the music u need, the documents and books you use, the applications you use and the gadgets you use.
-You can’t be having 2 torch apps on your phone, seriously!
+You can’t be having 2 or 3 of the same app on your phone, seriously!

-- Wardrobe decluttering.
 Let go of all those clothes you don’t fit anymore.
-If you are like me and probably everything that fitted you 10 years ago still fits, still let go of what you don’t wear or what you skip months or years without wearing.
-You don’t only need to give what u don’t need after all, you can also share what you need but don’t use with others, it’s called…giving.
+If you are like me and probably, everything that fitted you 10 years ago still fits, still let go of what you don’t wear or what you skip months or years without wearing.
+You don’t only need to give what u don’t need, after all, you can also share what you don’t use with others, it’s called…giving.

-- What unwanted things around the house do you need to let go?
+- Do you have any unwanted things around the house you need to let go of?

-- What unwanted emotions you are harbouring do you need to let go?
+- What unwanted emotions are you harboring and need to let go of?

 The art of decluttering is the art of letting go.
 It is very difficult for human beings to let go of anything.
-From unneeded home items ,unhealth relationships to detrimental emotions, human beings find it hard to let go.
+From unneeded home items, unhealthy relationships to detrimental emotions, human beings find it hard to let go.
 Do not fall into the same trap.

 Declutter your mind, your technical gadgets, your social media accounts, and your home and live a healthy life.
 Spring clean your life, you will be surprised at the benefits.
 Cluttering yourself with everything will help you achieve nothing because cluttered spaces stifle your thinking and performance.

 We are in July now, don’t wait for the year to end before you can start spring cleaning your life.
-Start now and 2020 will find you ready, with more than enough room to achieve and receive more.
+Start now and next year will find you ready, with more than enough room to achieve and receive more.